 Our team of property experts have found the very best chalets and apartments for sale in the popular French Alps ski resort, Alpe d’Huez.
 With a modern-minded approach we apply to everything we do.

 The Alpe d’Huez property market comprises a mix of ski apartments and chalets, ranging from compact one-bedroom properties to spacious chalets with double-figure bedrooms.
-New-build properties for sale in Alpe d’Huez are hard to come by but we do have a growing selection of new properties such as the recently launched Quartz which is ski-in ski-out and steps away from amenities.
+New-build properties for sale in Alpe d’Huez are hard to come by, but our local property experts have found the very best ski-in, ski-out properties, all finished to the very highest standards.

 Alpe d’Huez is a fantastic destination for families and is active throughout the year which makes it ideal for those who want a home away from home for sport winter and summer holidays.
 In addition, with plans to create a new ski lift to Les Deux Alpes, it’s a really exciting time to invest here.

 As Alpe d’Huez is a true dual-season resort, there is the possibility to generate rental yields throughout the year.
 Though the end of the 2019/20 ski season was cut short due to the pandemic, Alpe d’Huez had a very positive ski season prior to the Coronavirus outbreak with a busier pre-season, Christmas, January and February than the previous year.
 One figure that particularly stood out was the pre-season period, the first three weeks of December.
 During this time 78,800 overnight stays were booked, a massive 25% increase on the year before.